 Are there bathrooms at Hamilton Pool?

-There are portable toilets at the parking lot and also on the trail near the pool.
+There is a restroom at the trail entrance near the parking lot and also portable toilets on the trail near the pool.

 I hope this has answered all your Hamilton Pool questions so you’ll feel confident taking your kids there this summer.
 Just check for availability a few months in advance to make sure you get your reservation!
 And fingers crossed they allow swimming that day!